pelavarre/byobash/macos/README.md

 deep inside our Python, a Modular Int is three numbers in one:  bits, base, width

-press 16 Base, 10 Base, 8 Base, or 2 Base to convert to Hex, Dec, Oct, or Bin
+Y X Base converts to Hex, Dec, Oct, or Bin

-    0 16 -  16 . , Base  15 +  # 0xFF
+    . - 1 , 1 6 , Base  # 0xF
-    0xFF 10 . , Base  # 0d999
+    0xFF 10 Base  # 0d999
-    0d999 8 . , Base  # 0o7777
+    0d999 8 Base  # 0o7777
-    0o7777 2 . , Base  # 0b1111_1111_1111
+    0o7777 2 Base  # 0b1111_1111_1111
+    0b1111_1111_1111 16 Base  # 0xFFF

-and pushing a Modular Int as Top of Stack opens up a 4th Folder of visually identical Button Files, and we've taught 9 Buttons to work differently here
+and pushing a Modular Int as Top of Stack like that does open up a 4th Folder of visually identical Button Files, and we've taught 9 Buttons to work differently here

-      x&-x  shrink  7  8  9  y^x
+     X X ~ 1 + &    Thin   7   8   9    ^
-      yxy    grow   4  5  6  y&x
+         Over      Widen   4   5   6    &
-              int   1  2  3  y&~x
+                    Int    1   2   3   ~ &
-     clear     ~x   0  .  ,  y|x
+        Clear       X ~    0  2nd 3rd   |

+for brevity, we speak of each Modular Int as Bits pushed as the Top of Stack Object

-press Int, or 0 . , Base,
+Bits Int, same as 0 Dot Base,
-to convert back to a plain Decimal Int, no longer a Modular Int
+converts the Module Int back to a plain Decimal Int

     0b1111_1111_1111 0 Base  # 4095

+Bits Widen inserts Digits at the left, as Sign Extension Digits

-    0 1 -  16 Base  Grow Grow  # 0xFFF
+    0 1 -  16 Base  Widen Widen  # 0xFFF

-press the Shrink button to delete Digits from left, no matter if they are Sign Extension Digits or not
+Bits Thin deletes Digits from the left, no matter if they are Sign Extension Digits or not

     0xFFF Shrink Shrink  # 0xF

-press the x&-x button to work with Bitmasks
+@ X X ~ 1 + & when X is Bits does pick the Shift Mask out of a Bit Mask, just as = X X - & 16 Base would

-for example, to pick out the 2 found in 0xC1 inside Bitmask 0x60
+for example, to pick out the Field Value 2 found in 0xC1 inside Bit Mask 0x60

    0 √ +  , 96 0 +  193 +  # 0x60 0xC1
-   0x60 0xC1 over &  over x&-x  # 0x40 0x20
+   0x60 0xC1 over &  over x&-x  # 0x40 0x20  # Shift Mask 0x20
    0x40 0x20 /  # 2

-and then symmetrically, to make 0xC1 again out of stuffing that 2 back into place
+and then symmetrically,
+to make 0xC1 again out of stuffing that Field Value 2 back into place

    0 √ +  , 129 0 +  96 +  # 0x81 0x60
    0x81 0x60  x&-x  2 swap *  # 0x81 0x40